- How to create charts you can drill through

 You can click and drag to select an area of a chart to zoom in on.

-The Zoom in option in the Action Menu will choose an appropriate range of values based on the full range of values in the chart.
+The Zoom in option will choose an appropriate range of values based on the full range of values in the chart.
 As shown in figure 7, Zoom in also focuses on the clicked category, so only orders with products in the Widget category are shown.
 If you’d prefer a different range, or wish to include additional groups, you have the Notebook Editor available to fine tune your chart (and save it as a new question).

 View these records